eigerco/AIPs/aips/move-spec-verifier.md

 ## Motivation

 The developers write formal specifications in Move, which can be incomplete.
 The specifications are constraints, such as a predicate `x > 0`, which doesn't specify a particular value for x but merely constrains it.
+There is a need for a way of checking if those constraints are complete and restricted specification in the most proper way.
 ## Impact

 As the proposed toolset verifies Move specifications, it will mainly impact the Move developers.